Albertans pay one of the lowest income tax rates in Canada.

 Similar to other provinces, Alberta has a progressive tax system and you pay more taxes as your income increases.

-Alberta’s tax rate for personal income ranges from 10% to 15% and the combined federal and provincial tax rate for is between 25% and 48%.
+Alberta’s tax rate for personal income ranges from 10% to 15% and the combined federal and provincial tax rate is between 24% and 48%.

-The income tax brackets and rates that apply to taxable income in Alberta for the 2020 tax year are:
+The income tax brackets and rates that apply to taxable income in Alberta for the 2021 and 2022 tax years are:

 To break down the numbers, you pay:

 - 10% on the first $131,220 of taxable income, plus

 - 12% on the next $26,244 (i.e. on the portion of taxable income over $131,220 up to $157,464), plus

 - 13% on the next $52,488 (i.e. on the portion of taxable income over $157,464 up to $209,952), plus